10 Best Hikes in Switzerland (for All Skill Levels) – Ultimate Summer Trails Guide

 Trail Map: Zermatt Tourism – Five Lakes Walk

-This was one of my most photogenic hikes – with three lakes offering perfect reflections of the Matterhorn, especially early in the morning.
-It’s a must-do if you’re in Zermatt during the summer.
+This was one of my most photogenic hikes.
+Three lakes here offer perfect reflections of the Matterhorn, especially early in the morning.
+This hike is a must-do if you’re in Zermatt during the summer.

 Aletsch Glacier Panorama Trail (Moderate, Valais)